 2. Take a Mid-day Break

 Late in the evening, shortly before the park closes, lots of guests head back to their hotel rooms to rest up for another day of fun.
 So, if you stay until closing time, you’ll be able to get in some last-minute fun, while many other guests have already left the lines.

 Of course, it can be tiring to stay in the park all day, especially for younger kids.
 Here’s an easy solution.
 Go back to your hotel room for an hour or two (to rest) while the park is at super-crowded.
-Taking extra time to relax and recharge means your family will more easily be able to enjoy the park for the remainder of the day.
+Taking the extra time to relax and recharge means your family will more easily be able to enjoy the park for the remainder of the day.

 3. Avoid the Busy Season

 Like many other theme parks, Walt Disney World tends to be the busiest during the summer and around the holidays.
 This is because many families choose to wait to visit the park when their kids have time off of school.